 Individual classes are provided for light nuclei (i.e. deuteron, triton, He3, and He4) with default values of their properties.
 Other nuclei are dynamically created by requests from processes (and users).
-G4IonTable class handles creation of such ions.
+G4IonTable class handles the creation of such ions.
 Default properties of nuclei are determined with help of G4NuclearProperties.

 Users can register a G4IsotopeTable to the G4IonTable.
-G4IsotopeTable describes properties of ions which are used to create ions.
-You can get exited energy, decay modes, and life time for relatively long life nuclei by using G4RIsotopeTable and data files (G4RADIOACTIVEDATA should be set to the directory where data files exist).
-G4IsotopeMagneticMomentTable provides a table of magnetic moment of nuclei with the data file of G4IsotopeMagneticMoment.table (The file name should be set to G4IONMAGNETICMOMENT)
+G4IsotopeTable which describes the properties used to create ions.
+Excitation energy, decay modes, and life times for relatively long-lived nuclei can be obtained by using G4RIsotopeTable and data files such as those pointed to by the G4RADIOACTIVEDATA environment variable.
+G4IsotopeMagneticMomentTable provides a table of nuclear magnetic moments using the data file G4IsotopeMagneticMoment.table.
+The environment variable G4IONMAGNETICMOMENT should be set to point to this file.